211 BCE-210 BCE: Qin Dynasty

 Showing the danger of inexperience for an emperor, Nero gradually alienated the Senate, the people, and the army over the course of his fourteen-year rule.
 He destroyed his own reputation by performing on stage—behavior that was considered disgraceful in Roman society.
 Furthermore, Nero is believed in 64 CE to have caused the great fire of Rome in order to free up space in the middle of the city for his ambitious new palace, the Domus Aurea, or Golden House.

 The last years of Nero’s reign seem to have been characterized by provincial rebellions, as a revolt broke out in Judea in 66 CE, and then the governor of Gaul, Gaius Julius Vindex, also rebelled against Nero.
 The revolt of Vindex ultimately proved to be the end of Nero, since Vindex convinced the governor of Spain, Servius Sulpicius Galba, to join the rebellion and, furthermore, proclaim himself emperor.
 While the rebellion of Vindex was quickly squashed, and Vindex himself committed suicide, popular support for Galba grew just as quickly.
-Finally, terri ed by rumors of Galba marching to Rome, Nero committed suicide in June of 68 CE.
+Finally, terrified by rumors of Galba marching to Rome, Nero committed suicide in June of 68 CE.
 His death marked the end of the Julio-Claudian dynasty.

 The Year of the Four Emperors, the Flavian Dynasty, and the Five Good Emperors